-Founding members of the Healthcare Anchor Network include Advocate Aurora Health, CommonSpirit Health, Henry Ford Health System, Kaiser Permanente, ProMedica, Providence St. Joseph Health, Rush University Medical Center, RWJBarnabas Health, Trinity Health, and UMass Memorial Health Care.
-Today, over 70 hospitals and health systems are Network members.
+Founding members of the Healthcare Anchor Network include Advocate Aurora Health, CommonSpirit Health, Henry Ford Health, Kaiser Permanente, ProMedica, Providence, Rush University System for Health, RWJBarnabas Health, Trinity Health, and UMass Memorial Health.
+Today, over 70 hospitals and health systems are HAN members.

 Activities of the Network

-- Implementing anchor strategies around inclusive, local hiring and internal workforce development; place-based investing; and inclusive, local purchasing; and,
+- implementing anchor strategies around inclusive, local hiring and internal workforce development; place-based investing; and inclusive, local purchasing

 For further information on joining the Healthcare Anchor Network, please let us know a little about you and your institution here or just reach out directly to Carol Gaudino at email@example.com.